 Don't ditch the classic PB&J altogether, or completely forgo the divine pairing of chocolate and peanut butter.
 But do branch out.

 Here's why: Both jelly and chocolate contribute added sugar (though sometimes you can find a jelly made without sugar).
+And sometimes peanut butter is made with added sugar, too.
 Eat too much added sugar and it can lead to unwanted weight gain and raise your obesity risk, according to the American Heart Association.

 - Mix peanut butter with soy sauce, lime juice and fresh ginger to create a tasty salad dressing

 - Whisk peanut butter with yogurt for a dipping sauce for fruit

 - Add to granola and roll out snack bites in your hand

 - Smear on toast and top with crushed red pepper and crushed peanuts

 - Add a swipe on top of your favorite brand of granola bar